waumpel/urbs/doc/admm/admm_implementation.rst

             self.rho_update_nu = 50 # rho is updated only for the first 50 iterations
             self.conv_rel = 0.1 # the relative convergece tolerance, to be multiplied with (len(s.flow_global)+1)

-The ``admmoption`` class includes numerous parameters that specify the ADMM method, which can be set by the user:
+The ``AdmmOption`` class includes numerous parameters that specify the ADMM method, which can be set by the user:

 - ``self.rho_max``:  A positive real number, that sets an upper bound for the quadratic penalty parameter (see ``.update_rho`` for its usage)
 - ``self.tau_max``: A positive real number, that sets an upper bound for the per-iteration modifier of the quadratic penalty parameter (see ``.update_rho`` for its usage)